SamuelMaddox/personal-site/dev-notes/new-react-app/step-z-update-project-readme.md

 **`yarn build`** - Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+**`yarn postinstall`** - This script is called by yarn after a `yarn install`.
+This will setup the cloned repository to use husky pre-commit hooks.

 **`yarn test`** - Launches the test runner in the interactive watch mode.

 **`yarn test:coverage`** - Launches the test runner in the interactive watch mode and includes test coverage information.